tka4enko90/gfx/wp-content/plugins/wp-migrate-db/readme.txt

 3. Saving the exported database

 == Changelog ==

+= WP Migrate DB 2.2.2 - 2022-01-11 =
+* Bug Fix: Opening Find & Replace no longer results in a JavaScript error when SCRIPT_DEBUG is true
+* Bug Fix: Custom Find & Replace URL for exports no longer includes the protocol
+* Bug Fix: Altered unsaved profiles can now be saved

+= WP Migrate DB 2.2.1 - 2021-11-09 =
+* Bug Fix: WP Migrate DB profiles can now be re-saved without requiring a page refresh

+= WP Migrate DB 2.2.0 - 2021-10-18 =
+* New: Find & Replace tool now includes an option to preview changes before applying them to the database
+* Improvement: Keyboard navigation is now more accessible thanks to new focus styles throughout the plugin
+* Bug Fix: WP Migrate DB is now more compatible with other plugins that use Composer's autoloader and have dependencies with the same name

+= WP Migrate DB 2.1.2 - 2021-08-30 =
+* Improvement - Accessibility: Better support for `Skip to main content` keyboard navigation.

+= WP Migrate DB 2.1.1 - 2021-08-18 =
+* Improvement: Migrations can now be run on sites that use the default permalink structure
+* Bug fix: PHP fatal error when running find and replace on a serialized unclonable object
+* Bug fix: PHP notices during an existing find and replace related to the addition of regex support

+= WP Migrate DB 2.1 - 2021-08-04 =
+* New: Case-sensitive custom find and replace
+* Improvement: Show a notice when the REST API is disabled or inaccessible

 = WP Migrate DB 2.0.2 - 2021-06-17 =
 * Improvement: "Search & Replace" updated to "Find & Replace" for consistency